idafum/idafum.github.io/README.md

 - Getting started with [GitHub](https://docs.github.com/en/get-started/start-your-journey/hello-world)
 - Documentation in GitHub [Pages](https://docs.github.com/en/pages)
 - You can also create static site with themes using [jekyll](https://jekyllrb.com/)

+## AUTHORS AND ACKNOWLEDGEMENTS
+I would like to give a huge shoutout to my professor Stewart Wilcox for providing me with the necessary tools needed to complete this project.

+I would also like to acknowledge Andrew Etter, the author of the book Modern Technical Writing.
+From this book, I learned important tools in technical writing and how write technical documents minimally.

+I would also like to thank my group members namely, Neel and Brian for giving me feedback and highlighting important areas in this project.